What to do & how to report

 You may also want to undergo a medical exam that can provide critical evidence for either the University judicial process or criminal prosecution.
 Sexual Assault Nurse Examiners (SANE) are available at local hospitals.
 DePauw staff can help make contact with these services.
 Having a SANE exam does not obligate you to take any further course of action, but preserves evidence if you ultimately decide that you want to.

 A Sexual Assault Nurse Examiner can be reached by contacting the DePauw Police Department at 765-658-5555 or a SASA at 765-658-4650.

 Make a report.
 Reports can be made to a number of areas, including the Title IX Coordinator and DePauw Police Department.
 Additional information about making a report can be found below.

 How to make a report if sexual misconduct occurs

-A victim may report an incident to an employee who is not required to report to the Title IX Coordinator and who can promise confidentiality.
+Confidential reporting.
+An individual may report an incident to an employee who is not required to report to the Title IX Coordinator and who can promise confidentiality.
 Those employees are licensed counselors, medical professionals, and ordained clergy acting in a pastoral care capacity.